SuperZombi/Picture-in-Picture-for-Youtube/README.md

 ## List of changes:

 #### 1.5.1:
-* Hiding the Clips button is now more stable because it has been tied to the Share button.
+* Hiding the Clips button is now more stable.

 ### 1.5:
 * <details><summary>Added a function to hide the <code>Create Clip</code> button.</summary><img src="images/clip-youtube.png"></details>